ksherman/kds-site-gatsby/src/posts/2010-07-18-you-wish-surprise-would-never-stop-wonders.md

 And congrats again to the bro and his gal.

 Peace
-&#8211; KS
+– KS

-Today&#8217;s title, and the song used in the video, are from the song &#8220;Go Do&#8221; by Jónsi from his album Go.
+Today's title, and the song used in the video, are from the song "Go Do" by Jónsi from his album Go.
 Love that song.

  [1]: http://www.facebook.com/1echner